How to Know God’s Disposition and the Results His Work Shall Achieve

 As your stature gradually builds up, so will the standard that God demands of you.
 While you are still immature, He will set a very low standard for you to meet; when your stature is a little greater, He will raise your standard a bit higher.
 But what will God do after you have gained an understanding of all of the truth?
 He will have you face even bigger trials.
 Amid these trials, what God wishes to obtain from you, what He wants to see from you, is a more profound knowledge of Him, an actual reverence of Him.
 At this time, His requirements of you will be higher and “harsher” than they were when your stature was more immature (note: People might view them as harsh, but God actually views them as reasonable).
 When God is trying people, what kind of reality does He wish to create?
 He is constantly asking that people give Him their hearts.
 Some people will say, “How can I give that?
 I have fulfilled my duty; I abandoned my home and livelihood, and I have expended myself.
 Are these not all instances of my giving my heart over to God?
 How else could I give my heart to God?
 Could it be that these weren’t actually ways of giving my heart to Him?
 What is God’s specific requirement?”
 The requirement is very simple.
 In fact, there are some people who have already given their hearts to God to varying degrees during various stages of their trials, but the vast majority of people never give their hearts over to God.
 When God tries you, He sees if your heart is with Him, with the flesh, or with Satan.
 When God tries you, He sees whether you are standing in opposition to Him or are in a position that is compatible with Him, and He also sees whether your heart is on His side.
 When you are immature and facing trials, you have little confidence, and you cannot know exactly what it is you need to do to fulfill God’s intentions, for your understanding of the truth is limited.
 However, if you can still pray to God genuinely and sincerely, and if you can be willing to give your heart over to Him, make Him your sovereign, and be willing to offer unto Him all those things that you believe to be most precious, then you will have already given God your heart.
 As you listen to more sermons and understand more of the truth, your stature will also gradually grow.
 At this time, the standard of God’s demands will not be the same as it was when you were immature; He will demand a higher standard of you.
 As people gradually give their hearts over to God, their hearts grow slowly nearer to Him; as people can genuinely grow nearer to God, then their hearts will revere Him ever more.
 What God wants is just such a heart.

 When God wants to obtain someone’s heart, He will put that person through numerous trials.
 During these trials, if God does not obtain that person’s heart or see that this person has any attitude—that is to say, if God does not see this person practicing or behaving in a way that shows reverence to Him, and if He also does not see in this person an attitude and resolution that shuns evil—then, after numerous trials, God’s patience with them will be withdrawn, and He will no longer tolerate them.
 He will no longer try this person, and He will no longer work on them.
 So, what does this signify for this person’s outcome?
 It means they have no outcome.
 Perhaps this person has done no evil; perhaps they have done nothing disruptive and caused no disturbance.
 Perhaps they have not openly resisted God.
 However, this person’s heart remains hidden from God; they have never had a clear attitude and viewpoint toward God, and God cannot clearly see that their heart has been given to Him or that they are seeking to fear Him and shun evil.
 God loses patience with such people, and will no longer pay any price for them, extend any mercy to them, or work on them.
 Such a person’s life of faith in God has already ended.
 This is because, in all of the many trials that God has given them, God has not obtained the result He wants.
 Thus, there are a number of people in whom I have never seen the enlightenment and illumination of the Holy Spirit.
 How can this be seen?
-These people may have believed in God for many years, and on the surface, they have behaved with vigor; they have read many books, handled many affairs, filled a dozen or so notebooks, and mastered a great deal of words and doctrines.
+These people may have believed in God for many years, and on the surface, they have behaved with vigor; they have read many books, handled many affairs, filled a dozen or so notebooks, and mastered a great many words and doctrines.
 However, there is never any visible growth in them, their views on God remain invisible, and their attitudes are still unclear.
 In other words, their hearts cannot be seen; they are always wrapped up and sealed—they are sealed off from God.
 As a result, He has not seen their true hearts, He has not seen in these people any true reverence for Him, and, what is more, He has not seen how these people walk in His way.
 If God still has not gained such people by now, can He gain them in the future?
 He cannot!
 Will He keep pushing for things that cannot be obtained?
 He will not!
 What, then, is God’s current attitude toward such people?
 (He spurns them and ignores them.)
 He ignores them!
 God does not heed such people; He spurns them.
 You have memorized these words very quickly, and very accurately.
 It appears as though you have understood what you have heard!

 There are some people who, when they begin to follow God, are immature and ignorant; they do not understand His will, nor do they know what it is to believe in Him.
 They adopt a human-conceived and mistaken way of believing in and following God.
 When such people are faced with trials, they are not aware of it; they remain numb to God’s guidance and enlightenment.
 They do not know what it means to give their hearts over to God or what it means to stand firm during a trial.
 God will give such people a limited amount of time, and during this time, He will let them understand the nature of His trials and what His intentions are.
 Afterward, these people must demonstrate their points of view.
 For those at this stage, God is still waiting.
 As for those who have some views yet still waver, who want to give their hearts over to God but are not reconciled to doing so, and who, despite having put some basic truths into practice, try to hide and give up when faced with major trials—what is God’s attitude toward them?
 He still expects a little from them, and the result depends on their attitude and performance.
 If people are not active in progressing, what does God do?
 He gives up on them.
 This is because, before God gives up on you, you have already given up on yourself.
 Thus, you cannot blame God for doing so, can you?
 Is this fair or not?
 (It is.)